ankane/searchkick/README.md

 - query like SQL
 - boost popular documents
-- improve results from conversions
+- continually improve results from conversions

 Powered by Elasticsearch